Generic Name: ritonavir (ri-TOE-na-vir)

 If OVERDOSE is suspected:

-Store ritonavir between 68 and 77 degrees F (20 and 25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store ritonavir in the original container at room temperature up to 86 degrees F (30 degrees C).
+If stored outside of the original container, throw away any part not used after 2 weeks.
+Storage at temperatures up to 122 degrees F (50 degrees C) is permitted for up to 7 days.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep ritonavir out of the reach of children and away from pets.

 - If you have any questions about ritonavir, please talk with your doctor, pharmacist, or other health care provider.